✔ No account fees or minimums ✔ Up to 4.20% APY

 Knowing the Difference Between 'Rich' and 'Wealthy'

 If someone has a lot of money, you might say they’re rich or even wealthy.
-But there’s actually a difference between wealthy and rich in terms of how much money you’re talking about and how someone uses their financial resources.
+But there’s actually a difference between wealthy and rich, both in terms of how much money you’re talking about and how someone uses their financial resources.

 A rich person can have a lot of money or earn a high income, but their money may only go so far if their lifestyle is extravagant or they take on significant debt.
-They may live in the moment or spend freely, compared to a wealthy person who’s more focused on securing their long-term financial picture.
+They may live in the moment or spend freely.
+A wealthy person, by contrast, is generally more focused on securing their long-term financial picture.

 Is it better to be rich vs. wealthy?
 Here’s a closer look.
 Understanding the difference between them can help you to shape your personal financial plan.